-The Bemis Summer Research Scholarship (celebrating its 20th anniversary in 2012!) is offered to a student at Washington University to undertake an original project in Europe during the summer prior to his or her final undergraduate year.
+The Bemis Summer Research Scholarship (which celebrated its 20th anniversary in 2012!) is offered to a student at Washington University to undertake an original project in Europe during the summer prior to his or her final undergraduate year.
 It is named after Mrs. W. A. Bemis, a 1928 graduate of Washington University and a former secondary school teacher in Clayton.

 Projects can be in any field provided that travel to Europe is a necessary condition for their successful completion.
 Current study abroad students are eligible to apply if the research site is not the same as the study abroad site.
 Frequently, projects have been connected to thesis work (e.g. a paper requiring library research in Europe, or examining art or architecture).
 Topics that have no specific European content are not suitable, nor are proposals that consist of language study, a structured summer study abroad program, or travel without a specific focus.